wdollar/Laravel-4-Generators/readme.md

+#### (License MIT)

 ### Forked from wdollar/Laravel-4-Generators-Bootstrap-3.
 ### Forked from JeffreyWay/Laravel-4-Generators.

 This package had the following modifications to Wes Dollar's package:

 - added a LICENSE file from Jeffery Way's original package
 - package changed to Vsch/Generators
 - Modified tests to reflect changes to implementation and the EOL that is now at the end of templates
 - added Laravel resource directories, for now only /config is not empty
 - added config/generators.php to store the path to the template directory
 - moved templates directory to config/templates
-- Now you can do a:
+- Now you can:

-    php artisan config:publish vsch/generators
+    `php artisan config:publish vsch/generators`

-To have the config/ and config/templates added under your project's app/config/packages/vsch/generators directory.
+To have the `config/` and `config/templates/` directories added under your project's `app/config/packages/vsch/generators` directory.
 For your very own copy of the templates that will not be overwritten by a package update.
-You do not need to modify the config/generators.php file unless you want your templates directory somewhere other than the default location.
+You do not need to modify the `config/generators.php` file unless you want your templates directory somewhere other than the default location.

 You only need to keep the template files that you want to modify.
-Any files not found in your app's config/packages/.../template directory will fallback to using the package versions.
+Any files not found in your app's `config/packages/.../template` directory will fallback to using the package versions.

 # Development caveats:
 - I am currently working on this package in my project's workbench directory and not as a full fledged package.